 Can I keep any other type of pet?

-Should you wish to keep any other animal that is not defined as a domestic pet; the written permission of the Trust will be required in advance.
+Should you wish to keep any other animal that is not defined as a domestic pet; the written permission of the Group will be required in advance.

 Animals that are not allowed include: